 According to the report, 2,000 girls from various minority groups were forcibly converted to Islam last year through torture, rape, kidnapping and forced signing of marriage contracts.
 Around 300 Hindu girls are forced to convert to Islam every year, it says.

 Rally against 'ban on Sindhi students'

-Participants in the rally marched from Tikundi Bagh up to reach the Jacobabad on Friday against the renaming of the Sindh Medical College in
+Participants in the rally marched from Tikundi Bagh up to reach the Jacobabad Press Club, where they staged a protest demonstration and sit-in for half an hour.

+The Jeay Sindh Student Federation (JSSF) took out a procession in Jacobabad on Friday against the renaming of the Sindh Medical College in Karachi.

 The rally participants also staged a sit-in and blocked the road leading to the DC office, suspending the flow of traffic.